jfpoilpret/fast-arduino-lib/dox/tutorial.md

 We have already seen `UATX` and `UARX` as classes for sending, resp. receiving, data through serial.
 There is also `UARX` which combines both.

 As you know, the number of physical (hardware) UART available on an MCU target is limited, some targets (ATtiny) don't even have any hardware UART at all.
 For this reason, if you need extra UART featurs to connect to some devices, you can use software UART API, documented in [namespace `serial::soft`](TODO).
-As this more complicated to use, it is not part of this basic tutorial, but will be addressed later on.
+As this is more complicated to use, it is not part of this basic tutorial, but will be addressed later on.

 @anchor analoginput Basics: analog input